8 Halloween Fairy Tales to Give You the Shivers

 4. The Aged Bride

 Many Halloween fairy tales have lots of versions told in many different countries.
-“The Aged Bride” is a primary example and is told in Ireland, Wales, Scotland, Denmark, and Sweden.
+“The Aged Bride” is a prime example and is told in Ireland, Wales, Scotland, Denmark, and Sweden.
 This story has serious Rip Van Winkle vibes too.
 In it a new blushing bride strays from her wedding party into the moonlit woods (or a field or sometimes a mountain).
 The young woman is swept up by a merry party of elves or faeries that invite her to dance and drink wine with them.
 By the time she returns to her wedding, a hundred years have passed and her groom is long dead.
 Read it here

 The Aged Bride